 Recipe Options

-- I recommend using roasted, salted almonds, but many versions use pecans or walnuts and they work well too.
+- Traditional nuts: I recommend using roasted, salted almonds, but many versions use pecans or walnuts and they work well too.
 Whatever nut you choose, I recommend toasting them first for added flavor depth and crunch.

 Storing Your Cookies